Great New Zealand Steam Journeys was established by rail enthusiasts to allow visitors to take full advantage of New Zealandís extensive rail network.

 Our train is likely to be hauled by one of the following types of locomotive that were used to haul New Zealand express trains from the 1930ís to the 1960ís:

 These were New Zealandís largest and most powerful locally built locomotives weighing nearly 145 tons.
-They proved very successful for heavy mixed traffic main line work with the most powerful being used on coal trains across the heavily graded Midland Line in the South Island .
+They proved very successful for heavy mixed traffic main line work with the most powerful Kb's being used on coal trains across the heavily graded Midland Line in the South Island .
 They were built from 1932 until 1956 and survivors are at Mainline Steam, Steam Incorporated, MOTAT and the Silverstream Railway.
-Most were converted to oil firing during their working lives and No. 942 is particularly interesting as it is preserved in streamlined form.
+Most were converted to oil firing during their working lives and No. 942 is particularly interesting as it has been preserved in both streamlined and non-streamlined form.

-New Zealand gave the world the first ďPacificĒ type of locomotive and the A and Abís are probably the most ubiquitous and handsome New Zealand example of a Pacific.
-Another mixed traffic class, 141 examples were built from 1915 onwards and they could be seen at work in every corner of New Zealand .
-In the North Island examples can be seen at Mainline Steam, MOTAT and Steam Incorprated while in the South Island examples are regularly in steam at Weka Pass , Pleasant Point and at Kingston hauling the Kingston Flyer.
+New Zealand gave the world the first ďPacificĒ class of locomotives and the Abís are probably the most ubiquitous and handsome New Zealand example of a Pacific.
+Another mixed traffic class, 141 examples were built from 1915 onwards and they could be seen at work in every corner of New Zealand.
+In the North Island examples can be seen at Mainline Steam, MOTAT and Steam Incorprated while in the South Island examples are regularly in steam at Weka Pass, Pleasant Point and at Kingston hauling the Kingston Flyer.

-794 was built at Dunedin in 1927.
+The only Wab certified for mainline use is 794.
+It was built at Dunedin in 1927.
 The Wab is a derivation of the Ab, but was built as a tank locomotive with an extra wheel on the trailing bogie.
 Placing the water tanks above the driving wheels meant that greater adhesion and so faster acceleration was achieved.
 This made them ideal for the constant stopping and starting required on the Auckland and Wellington suburban services, where they spent much of their working lives.
-794 is owned by the NZ Railway and Locomotive Society but has recently been restored by the Feilding Steam Rail Group.
+794 is owned by the NZ Railway and Locomotive Society but was restored by the Feilding Steam Rail Group and is based there.

 Vintage Train (See it at Steam Inc)

-For the rest of our journey we may be using either the blue Tranz Scenic carriages or the Brown and Ochre Taieri Gorge carriages which are usually air conditioned and often have specially fitted scenic windows.
+For other journeys we may be using either the blue Tranz Scenic carriages or the Brown and Ochre Taieri Gorge carriages which are usually air conditioned and often have specially fitted scenic windows.